maths/moodle-qtype_stack/doc/en/Developer/Language_packs.md

 Once a language pack is installed, a user can change the preferred language for Moodle and STACK by clicking on their profile, and then going to `Preferences`, ` Preferred language` and selecting the language.

+## Installing a language pack in the API

+Languages will automatically be included in the API when you build the docker container.
+Set the following config option in the API to include langauage packs:

+`$CFG->supportedlanguages = 'en,de';`

 ## How to translate STACK

 STACK is part of Moodle.
 Hence, we have used the Moodle translation management system.